 - 2 tablespoons vegetable oil

-Heat oil in pan.
+Heat oil in the pan.

 If you opt to toast the spices, make sure they are in their whole form.
 For instance, replace black pepper with peppercorns, cumin powder with cumin seeds, and use whole cloves.
-Toast in a small skillet over medium heat for 1-2 minutes, until spices become fragrant.
+Toast in a small skillet over medium heat for 1 to 2 minutes, until spices become fragrant.
 Move spices around while they toast or else they will burn.
 Remove from pan and either grind by hand with mortar and pestle or place into a spice grinder on a medium-grind setting.
 Follow the rest of the instructions above for the perfect marinade.

 Marinate beef, pork, and lamb for 6 to 12 hours, chicken for 4 to 8 hours, fish, seafood and vegetables for 30 minutes to 1 hour.